 There are several military specialty plates, but this one is different in several ways.
-There is no application process to purchase a license plate; it is available to anyone with a valid registration, and it directly offers support to veterans in need.
+There is no application process to purchase a specialty plate; it is available to anyone with a valid registration, and it directly offers support to veterans in need.

-Plates are available for cars, trucks (up to 11,000 lbs), and motorcycles.
+Plates are available for cars, trucks (up to 11,000 lbs.), and motorcycles.
 RV Motor Homes as well as RV pull trailers may also be plated with the POW/MIA plate.
 Requests can be made for a special numbered POW/MIA plate.

 Commissioner of the Indiana Bureau of Motor Vehicles, Andy Miller, summed up the purpose and motivation behind this plate saying,

-I sincerely hope that they will remember these heroes."
+"As motorists everywhere see this Indiana specialty plate, I sincerely hope that they will remember these heroes."

 POINT OF CONTACT INFORMATION